software-twins/software-twins.github.io/README.md

 Such the dependence is universal, it can establish constant and variables values of parameters with a wide or narrow range of variation.

 Now the tube is made from Steel, and Water flows inside it.
-Other materials that can be used to make the pipe (for example, Plastic,...), as well as other substances that flow in the pipe (for example, Air,...) can be added.
+Other materials that can be used to make the pipe (for example, *Plastic*,...), as well as other substances that flow in the pipe (for example, *Air*,...) can be added.

 ### Unity version